 |12.||Sony A7R II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5DS R does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5DS R and the A99 II are recent models that are part of the current product line-up of Canon.
+The 5DS R is a recent model that features in the current product line-up of Canon.
 In contrast, the A99 II has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the A99 II from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5DS R and the Sony A99 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.